 To block a website using the Hosts File, simply add the following entry:

 Although I do not do it, many users like to manually add entries to it in order to block the opening of one or more particular websites.
-Others, like to download and use List from well-known sources like mvps.org, to add entries which block malware sites from opening.
+Others, like to download and use List from well-known sources like mvps.org, to add entries that block malware sites from opening.